 Every year I come up with one great Christmas DIY.
 Not 10 or 12 … one.
 Of course I post a lot more than that, but we all know only one of them is actually any good.

-Last year the DIY that bubbled forth was the elegant bookcase presents, an idea that I randomly made up completely in my head, on my own, while looking at them at my friend’s house.
+One year the DIY that bubbled forth in my brain was the elegant bookcase presents, an idea that I randomly made up completely in my head, on my own, while looking at them at my friend’s house.
 The year before that it was the insanely popular Christmas dessert, The Snow Globe a la Mode as featured on Country Living.

 I know.
 They’re beautiful and classic and old fashioned feeling.
 And they’re easy.
 And fun.
 And affordable.
 The whole affordable thing is what prompted me to figure out this DIY.
 I’ve always loved the look of candles on Christmas trees because in my heart of hearts I’m an English Victorian lady (with a hunting dog named Muddles) and an entire staff to douse my tree whence it goes up in flames.
 Candles on a tree just look so nice.